aenzenith/laravel-localizable/README.md

 ```

-The fields you added to the `$localizable` array don't have to be in the database table.
-You can add a localizable attribute without being dependent on any database field.
+The fields added to the `$localizable` array do not need to have a corresponding field in the database table.
+This allows you to add localizable attributes independently of the database, giving you the flexibility to handle localization without making changes to the underlying table structure.

-However, if you want to localize the existing fields in your model,
-the fields you added to the `$localizable` array will be returned as
-localized when the model is called.
+However, if you wish to localize existing fields in your model, the fields added to the `$localizable` array will be returned as localized when the model is retrieved, without the need for any changes to the table structure.

 ### Localization process